draftverify/draftverify.com/docs/f-4-na-draft-risk-profile.md

 ## 8. Relationship to Other Standards

-This document is directly referenced by:
+This document is referenced by:

 - F-1 — Core Standard
 - F-3 — Identity Architecture